google-github-actions/actions-utils/docs/modules/kv.md

 ▸ **parseKVFile**(`filePath`): [`KVPair`](kv.md#kvpair)

 Read and parse an env var file.
-If the file contents begin with a curly brace ("{"), the content is assumed to be JSON and is parsed as JSON.
+If the file contents begin with a curly brace, the content is assumed to be JSON and is parsed as JSON.
 Otherwise, the contents are parsed as a subset of YAML.

 #### Parameters